biao-lvwan/sefaria-mcp/README.md

 - Get situational Jewish calendar information

 All endpoints are optimized for LLM consumption (compact, relevant, and structured responses).

+## What is MCP?

+MCP (Model Context Protocol) is an open protocol for connecting Large Language Models (LLMs) to external tools, APIs, and knowledge sources.
+It enables LLMs to retrieve, reference, and interact with structured data and external services in a standardized way.
+Learn more in the [MCP documentation](https://modelcontextprotocol.io/).

 ## How to Run